 Linda studied Political Science at the University of Amsterdam, with political theory and political behaviour as main subjects.
 She obtained her PhD at the prestigious Amsterdam School of Communications Research (ASCoR) with an ethnographic study of girls in Dutch multicultural society (2008).
 Subsequently, she worked as an Assistant Professor in qualitative research methods at the University of Amsterdam.

-In 2010, she left the university and founded Diep with a friend.
-This agency helps companies, organisations and individuals to better understand the meaning of media in everyday life.
-Through Diep, Linda can be booked to speak on a variety of topics or to act as a moderator for your debate or symposium.
-Diep also offers specialized workshops on popular writing and social media for academics.
+In 2010, she decided to focus on disseminating academic knowledge and founded her company Diep Onderzoek.
+This agency investigates the meaning of media in everyday life and shares insights through publications and lectures.
+Linda regularly appears in the media as an expert to comment on developments in media culture.
+Through Diep, she can be booked to speak on a variety of topics, or to act as a moderator for your debate or symposium.
+Diep also offers specialized workshops on popular writing, science communication and social media for academics.

 Her Folia-columns were collected in the book Seks op z’n Duits (2018).
 In 2013, she co-authored the popular-scientific book Meisjes Kijken (with Pedro de Bruyckere).
 Her second popular-scientific book, Dolle Mythes, was published in April 2017.
 Her latest book is called Eindelijk Weten Wat Seks Is (2020).

-In addition to these commercial activities, Linda conducts academic research.
+In addition to her commercial activities, Linda conducts academic research.
 She is an affiliated researcher with the Institute for Cultural Inquiry (ICON) of Utrecht University and part of the Amsterdam Research Center for Gender and Sexuality (ARC-GS).
 Her work has been published in, amongst others, the European Journal of Women’s Studies and the European Journal of Communication.
 She co-edited the Ashgate Research Companion to Fan Cultures (2014).

-Linda teaches freelance at different universities, currently at the department of Media Studies at Utrecht University and the College of Social Sciences at the University of Amsterdam.
-Previously, she worked for the departments of Political Science, Sociology, Communication and Media & Culture at the UvA, The Hague University of Applied Science and the ESHCC of Erasmus University Rotterdam.
+Linda teaches freelance at different universities, currently at the department of Media & Culture at the UvA.
+Previously, she worked for the departments of Political Science, Sociology, Communication and Media & Culture at the UvA, the dept. of Media Studies at Utrecht University, The Hague University of Applied Science, and the ESHCC of Erasmus University Rotterdam.

 Photo credit: Do Not Say Cheese.